Living allowance for Ukrainian refugees

 • A valid identification document.

-• Your proof of residency.
+• Your proof of residency (IND-sticker).

 • A Dutch bank card or a document with your IBAN and name.
 For all adults, except (marriage) partners.